ably-labs/GameRoomSDK/README.md

 ```

 ### Game room related functions
-All game related functionality is inside ```GameRoomController```.
+All game room related functionality is inside ```GameRoomController```.
 You must get a handle of this to invoke
 functionality related to game rooms

 To get a handle of ```GameRoomController``` in your ```AblyGame``` instance you can simply use